Siddhesh582/UnderwaterPhotomosaicing_SLAM/README.md

 ### Key Papers

+1. O. Pizarro and H. Singh, "Toward large-area mosaicing for underwater scientific applications," in IEEE Journal of Oceanic Engineering, vol. 28, no. 4, pp. 651-672, Oct.
+2003, doi: 10.1109/JOE.2003.819154.

-1. **SIFT**: Lowe, D. G. (2004).
+2. Lowe, D. G. (2004).
 "Distinctive Image Features from Scale-Invariant Keypoints." *International Journal of Computer Vision*, 60(2), 91-110.

-2. **RANSAC**: Fischler, M. A., & Bolles, R. C. (1981).
+3. Fischler, M. A., & Bolles, R. C. (1981).
 "Random Sample Consensus: A Paradigm for Model Fitting with Applications to Image Analysis and Automated Cartography." *Communications of the ACM*, 24(6), 381-395.

-3. **Pose Graph SLAM**: Grisetti, G., Kümmerle, R., Stachniss, C., & Burgard, W. (2010).
+4. Grisetti, G., Kümmerle, R., Stachniss, C., & Burgard, W. (2010).
 "A Tutorial on Graph-Based SLAM." *IEEE Intelligent Transportation Systems Magazine*, 2(4), 31-43.

-4. **GTSAM**: Dellaert, F., & Kaess, M. (2017).
+5. Dellaert, F., & Kaess, M. (2017).
 "Factor Graphs for Robot Perception." *Foundations and Trends in Robotics*, 6(1-2), 1-139.